chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 sl[1] five
 ```

-Let's take a look at the toArray() method.
-It comes in two flavors: one that returns a new Object array, and one that uses the array you send it as the destination array:
+The toArray() method comes in two flavors: one that returns a new Object array, and one that uses the array you send it as the destination array:

 ```java
 List<Integer> iL = new ArrayList<Integer>();